November 2024: What Planet is Next to the Moon Tonight?

 What is the dot next to the Moon tonight?

-From October 28 to November 3, the Moon will visit the constellations Leo, Virgo, Libra, and Scorpio.
-This week, the brightest dot near the Moon will be Mercury (mag -0.3).
-The most prominent star near our natural satellite will be Spica (mag 1.0) from Virgo.
-As the New Moon occurs this week (on November 1), the lunar disc will be hard to see.
+From November 18 to 24, the Moon will visit the constellations Taurus, Gemini, Cancer, Leo, and Virgo.
+This week, the brightest dot near the Moon will be Mars (mag -0.2).
+The most prominent stars near our natural satellite will be Pollux (mag 1.2) from Gemini and Regulus (mag 1.4) from Leo.
+Our natural satellite will meet the Beehive star cluster as well.
+As the New Moon occurs next week (on December 1), the Moon will be waning each day.
 To make sure what celestial object you’re looking at, use the Sky Tonight app.
 Now let's take a closer look at the planets near the Moon this month.

 What do astronomers call the approach of the Moon to the planet?